 The best way to enjoy your surfing trip is not having to worry about your dry things getting wet because they have to be dumped into the same bag as your wet things are.

-If you’re like me who didn’t know about the existence of surf backpacks, you’ll be amazed at how it can make your trip better.
 I was the type who’d rather not bring a lot of stuff to make sure nothing gets wet except my wetsuit.
 Even so, my backpack gets wet and it takes a while to dry up.

 Technology brought surfers the ability to bring anything they want to bring without stressing so much on water and moist.
 The best surfing backpacks address every surfer’s need to organize surfing accessories such as wax, sunscreen, laptop, camera, beer, and whatnots.

 Best Surfing Backpacks – Your Wet and Dry Sack

 We’ve nothing against normal backpacks.
 They could surely bring your wetsuit wherever and other things down to the seaside.
 It’s just that surf backpacks have many advantages over them.

 Here are some of the best surfing backpacks in the market that will surely keep your phones, wallets, and your dry jacket protected from your wetsuit.

 - Cyclone II Dry Pack Surfing Backpack by Dakine